Halornek/PersonalLinuxSetup/README.md

 Now that we have a physical volume ready, we need to create a volume group on that physical volume.
 A volume group is a container for the logical volumes (virtual partitions) we will be using later.
 To do so:
 ```
-vgcreate vga1 /dev/sdb2
+vgcreate vga /dev/sdb2
 ```
-We are now create the volumegroup `vga1`.
+We are now create the volumegroup `vga`.
 This can be named whatever you want, I just use `vga` to keep things similar to a device such as `/dev/sdb`, with `sd` being "Sata Disk" and `b` being the disk identifier.
 In this case, `vg` stands for "Volume Group" and the `a` is the identifier I use for the first volume group.
 This is how I personally decide to set things up, but can use just about any name, so long as it's not part of a naming format such as `sda` or `nvme0n1`.

 ###### Logical Volumes